kathyonu/apotomoing_sequencers/README.md

 > kathyonu is my pen name, a Perfect Anagram of THANK YOU.
 >
 > Ruby, Ruby on Rails, Apotomo and Cells are all registered to their owners, their copyrights protected.

-# Getting Started

-### In Terminal

-	_$ rails s_

-Will start your server in the app

-Go to http://localhost:3000/ to see the beginnings of apotomoing_sequencers.